hugocornellier/agelapse/README.md

 ## What's New

+### v2.1.0

+- Fix several bugs

 ### v2.0.1

 - Update documentation URL

 ### v2.0.0

-- Provide full MacOS and Windows support to the AgeLapse flutter build.
+- Provide full MacOS, Windows & Linux support to the AgeLapse flutter build.
 - Further improvements to the "manual stabilization" option for when AgeLapse fails to detect landmarks (eg: if the user is wearing sunglasses, the eyes are partially obstructed, etc.)
 - Massive improvements to the [AgeLapse Documentation](https://agelapse.com/docs/intro/)